Mini-XML 4.0 Programming Manual

 Discussion

-The "path" is a slash-separated list of element names.
-The name "" is considered a wildcard for one or more levels of elements.
-For example, "foo/one/two", "bar/two/one", "/one", and so forth.
+This function finds a node in XML tree top using a slash-separated list of element names in path.
+The name "" is considered a wildcard for one or more levels of elements, for example, "foo/one/two", "bar/two/one", "/one", and so forth.

 The first child node of the found node is returned if the given node has children and the first child is a value node.